Leaderboard

 2 points

-8. So the main thing i do with my home lab setup is audio backup of my Mix and Master library.
+So the main thing i do with my home lab setup is audio backup of my Mix and Master library.
 Right now I have about 7TB of audio files of bands I have done in the last few years and also the master files of some of there albums.
 Some times maybe a year or to later they want to redo a older song and all i have to do is pull in the archive.
 No one makes a good database to store archives of recorded music for studio work.
 That's something I am waiting to play with just need to get my network where i can.
 I have a 16 ch digital board and a 32 ch rack mixer.
 Using the two together i can record live 32 ch of music with 16 monitor mix going to the stage for ear and stage mix.
 The really cool thing is I don't need a Snake from the board to the stage I use a special cat6 cable that carries all 32 ch of audio and 16 channels of monitor and the two main sends to the stage on that cat6 cable.
 Its call AVB networking and I have a special AVB router that i use to tie in other AVB equipment.
 AVB is old and Cisco signed an agreement to support the AVB protocol on there switches 14 years ago but have never really done it.
 So if you are into music.
-Live or recorded sound jump in I toured for 18 years and have worked for the USO and the Stars and Stripes in Iraq in 2005 to late 2007 so I have been around any help on speakers or just where to pick up stuff for cars or what ever give a yell.
+Live or recorded sound jump in I toured for 18 years and have worked for the USO and the Stars and Stripes in Iraq in 2005 to late 2007 so I have been around any help on speakers or just where to pick up stuff for cars or what ever give a yell.1 point

 1 point